Medicaid Explained

 • Care for patients with tuberculosis

-“Medicaid can also pay for community-based habilitative services for individuals with special needs,” Miller says.
+“Medicaid can also pay for community-based habilitative services for individuals with special needs,” Geraci says.
 “Many states offer Waiver programs in which the services normally provided in an institutional setting are instead provided in the community.
 The individual must remain Medicaid eligible in order to receive these services, but they range from group home residential programs to respite, recreation and vocational services to the individual living in their own home.”

 While Medicaid, with minimal or no co-pays, deductibles or premiums, sounds like the ideal health plan, there are shortcomings to such a large government-funded program.
-“Whenever legislators need to cut the budget, they take money from Medicaid first,” Miller says.
+“Whenever legislators need to cut the budget, they take money from Medicaid first,” Geraci says.

 This may mean that previously covered services, especially those services that are optional, may no longer be provided.
 For example, your state might provide dental cleanings and exams for adult Medicaid recipients and then due to monetary cutbacks offer only emergency or surgical treatment.
 This would leave the recipient with no option but to pay for preventive care or go without.

-Budget constraints affect administration of the Medicaid program, too, Miller says.
+Budget constraints affect administration of the Medicaid program, too, Geraci says.
 The volume of Medicaid recipients along with staff reductions due to budget cuts can mean a long wait for help with an application or a problem.

 Added to this are reimbursement issues.
 Medicaid pays service providers directly, but payment – which is established according to a set standard that assigns a value to a particular service – is notoriously poor.
 And providers – who have agreed to accept Medicaid reimbursement as full payment for service – are not able to charge patients for the difference between their customary charge and the Medicaid reimbursement.
 This means that fewer doctors participate in the Medicaid program.
 “Medicaid pays doctors and hospitals so little that people have trouble finding a doctor,” Turner says.